5 Tips to Keep Your Front Door Safe

 3) Strengthen Your Existing Locks

 You may have a good locking system but it is always better to have it reinforced.
 Upgrade your lockset using the best resources.
 Cylinder guards installed around your lock cylinders will prevent burglars from wrenching your lock.
 Strengthen your front door further by installing guard plates that have carriage bolts with round heads so that they can give a tough time even to skeleton key locks.

 Image Credit @ Jonathan Potter

 Not just your locks but your door frames need to be reinforced as well.
 It is essential that you have a perfect support structure to secure your front door.
 It is fine that you have a lock that defies the burglar’s attack but you also need to remember that the door frame does not offer the support it has to thus allowing the thief to kick open the door.
 Hence reinforce your frame using long metal plates with extra long screws.
 These screws should be drilled into the studs and reach all sides of your doorway.

 5) Install Wide-Angled Viewers

 Peepholes, as viewers are popularly referred to, is yet another device to add security to your home.
 Not that it has anything to protect your door but it can protect you from opening the door unaware of what or who awaits outside.
-A wide-angled peephole gives you a better coverage enabling you to see who is outside.
-It is also best suggested to install peep holes that have covers to prevent outsiders from looking in through the peepholes.
-In short, do not get exposed to threat.
+A wide-angled peephole gives you better coverage enabling you to see who is outside.
+It is also best suggested to install peepholes that have covers to prevent outsiders from looking in through the peepholes.
+In short, do not get exposed to a threat.